List of Tracy Beaker Returns characters: Gina Conway

-She has a husband named Greg, who calls her "Snugglebum", and is the president of the local Rotary Club where Gina is practicing her ballroom dancing for in "Snake Bite".
+She has a husband named Greg, who calls her "Snugglebum", and is the president of the local Rotary Club where Gina is practising her ballroom dancing for in "Snake Bite".

 She is also fond of her plants, and is shown to be distressed when Johnny angrily smashes her plant in "What You Don't Know".
 She also kept a slipper orchid in "Secrets", which Frank calls "her alien plant".
 In "By the Book" Gina lets Tee water her plant, but repeatedly tells her to stop pouring it as she "is hurting the plant", which leads to Tee snapping at her to do it herself and storming out.

 Carmen Howle

-Carmen Howle, portrayed by Amy-Leigh Hickman, made her first appearance on 8 January 2010 in series 1 of Tracy Beaker Returns during the episode Full Circle.
-She departed in series 4 during the episode One For Sorrow.
+Carmen Howle, portrayed by Amy-Leigh Hickman, made her first appearance on 8 January 2010 in series 1 of Tracy Beaker Returns during the episode "Full Circle".
+She departed in series 4 during the episode "One for Sorrow".

 Carmen is an exceptionally outgoing girl who shares much of her life with Lily, becoming saddened when she leaves the Dumping Ground.
 Carmen is medium-height with long brown hair and brown eyes and often wears a lot of make-up.
 She seems eager, kind and caring, but impatient, although she has a tendency to appear light-headed, to be judgemental, and to spill secrets.
 Her favourite colour is pink, and she has turbulent relationships with many of the other residents of the Dumping Ground, such as Bailey, Elektra and Johnny.
 She also has a terrible relationship with her mother, who abandoned her when she was little, so that she could have a holiday.

-In 'Family Values' Carmen is lonely when Lily gets fostered.
+In "Family Values", Carmen is lonely when Lily gets fostered.
 No-one wants to hear her problems so she takes a precious item from each resident.

-In 'Viva Carmen' Carmen's Mum, Helen, returns, saying she wants Carmen to live with her in Spain.
-However Helen then dumps Carmen for her ex Lee.
+In "Viva Carmen", Carmen's mum, Helen, returns, saying she wants Carmen to live with her in Spain.
+However, Helen then dumps Carmen for her ex, Lee.

-In 'The Werewolf' Carmen thinks she saw a werewolf.
+In "The Werewolf", Carmen thinks she saw a werewolf.
 The werewolf is actually Sapphire's brother Riff wearing a mask.

-Carmen does not perform well at school, we know this because in the episode" A Day In The Past" Johnny insults her by saying "I've seen your school grades, you'll be lucky to be a cleaner when you're older".
+Carmen does not perform well at school – in the episode "A Day in the Past", Johnny insults her by saying: "I've seen your school grades; you'll be lucky to be a cleaner when you're older".

 Carmen's best friend is Lily but is also shown to be good friends with Tee.
 She also has on and off friendships with Jody and Elektra.
 Floss seems to look up to Carmen, as they like the same things, such as make-up.
-Carmen also went out with Rick in the episode 'Be My Girl' but the two broke up after finding their relationship too challenging.
+Carmen also went out with Rick in the episode "Be My Girl" but the two broke up after finding their relationship too challenging.